NI human rights commitments needed in UK trade deal, Amnesty tells US government - NewsBreak

 The briefing tells US political figures: “It would be useful if the US government makes clear now, that in any future trade negotiations with the United States, diminutions in rights are a barrier to the successful conclusion of a trade agreement.”

-London appears not to be listening to these concerns when raised in Belfast, so we are asking the Biden administration to ensure that they are echoed in Washington DC
+London appears not to be listening to these concerns when raised in Belfast, so we are asking the Biden administration to ensure that they are echoed in Washington DCPatrick Corrigan, Amnesty International UK

 Patrick Corrigan, Northern Ireland director of Amnesty International UK and one of the signatories to the briefing, said: “We are deeply concerned that the UK Government’s plans to scrap the Human Rights Act will undermine decades of work in building peace and human rights protections for people in Northern Ireland.